cheredia19/my-journey-datahub-cloud/README.md

 - Vega.
 - Map.

-If you make a mistake, you can navigate through the GitHub version control and solve any issue.
-Also, you can edit any dataset or the README file and commit (save) the changes.
+If I make a mistake, I navigate through the GitHub version control and solve any issue.
+Also, I can edit any dataset or the README file and commit (save) the changes.
 It's *that* easy.

 ## What I'd improve